mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 Since I heard a lot of people being interested in the actual implementation of the demo, in the second part of the post we'll go through its source code, which is [hosted here, on GitHub](https://github.com/mgechev/ngworld).
 You can find demo of the project in the [last part of the blog post](#demo).

+# VR as a gamified IDE

+...If you're interested in the actual implementation, you can skip to the ["Sample Implementation" section](#Sample-Implementation).

 ## Background

 The purpose of my "[Mad Science with the Angular Compiler](https://www.youtube.com/watch?v=tBV4IQwPssU)" talk is to demonstrate what doors the Angular compiler opens by providing us an access to the ASTs produced by the frontend of the TypeScript compiler, Angular template, expression and CSS parsers.
 In the talk I explain how the compiler can be used for: